 Adding varnish to Danish oil will make the wood tear, abrasion, impact, mold, mildew & fungus resistant.
 Since when dealing with Danish oil, the finish isn’t filmlike, it is advisable to use lacquer because this helps guard against liquid elements.

-The critical thing to be aware of is that adding varnish to Danish oil will increase the drying time severely.
+The critical thing to be aware of is that adding varnish to Danish oil will increase the drying time significantly.
 Usually, a Danish oil finished surface will be dry and ready to use in 8-10 hours.
 If you add varnish, this timeline will increase to 72 hours.

 Adding varnish will also seal the wood if you want to add extra hardness.